-- Customers must be seated. - Each table can only hold a maximum of ten people, unless they are from the same household. - Tables that are side by side are at least 1.5 metres apart or, if less, will be separated by a barrier or provides physical separation to limit the risk of
+- Customers must be seated. - Each table can only hold a maximum of 4 people, unless they are from the same household. - Tables that are side by side are at least 1.5 metres apart or, if less, will be separated by a barrier or provides physical separation to limit the risk of infection.

-- infection.
 These measures do not apply to tables that are not side by side. - Wearing a face mask is mandatory for customers when they are not sitting at their table. - Staff who come into direct contact with customers must wear masks. - Customers must consume their food and drink at a table.
-Take-away, drive-through and home delivery services are excluded from this obligation. - Establishments must close at midnight at the latest, without exemptions.
+Take-away, drive-through and home delivery services are excluded from this obligation. - Establishments must close at 23:00 at the latest, without exemptions. - No more than a maximum of 100 customers are allowed.

 Breaches of the above by traders, artisans, managers or anyone else responsible for activities in the Horeca sector (Hôtel-Restaurant-Café) are liable to an official fine of up to EUR 4,000.
 From 25 July, if there is subsequent breach after a sanction that has acquired the authority of a final decision, the total fine is doubled, and the company in question's business permit may be suspended for three months.
-In addition, a company that has been sanctioned for a repeat offence is not eligible for the financial aid introduced for businesses within the context of the COVID-19 pandemic.
+In addition, a company that has been sanctioned for a repeat offence is not eligible for the financial aid introduced for businesses within the context of the Covid-19 pandemic.